-As many states are seeing surges in COVID-19 (coronavirus) cases, many operators have asked whether it is permissible to implement normal rent increases for both current and prospective tenants.
+Many operators have asked whether it is permissible to implement normal rent increases for both current and prospective tenants, given the on-going uncertainty surrounding the COVID-19 pandemic.
 The answer to that question is: it depends.

 The first inquiry is whether your state has a price gouging restriction in effect.
 Most states do.
 Although these laws differ, they generally put a cap on raising prices for certain goods and services above a certain percentage from the amount charged immediately preceding an emergency declaration, subject to certain narrow exceptions.
 Some of these laws are clearly applicable to self storage, some clearly are not, and others are uncertain in scope.

 These price gouging statutes are “activated” by a declaration of a state of emergency by either the Governor or the President.
 Many Governors’ powers are limited to only declare a state of emergency in 30-day intervals.
 As such, while an operator may see that their applicable emergency order is set to expire on a certain date, it is likely that it will be extended given the uncertainty surrounding the COVID-19 pandemic.
 The current “expiration” date is likely more a reflection on the limitation of the Governor’s power, not that the state envisions that the disaster will conclude then.

 Further, operators must remember that many states’ price gouging laws are activated by Presidential action, too.
 President Trump initially declared a national emergency on March 13, 2020.
 President Biden extended the national emergency on February 24, 2021, which remains in effect.
 As such, before any rent increase is considered, an operator must look to see if the President has lifted the national emergency declaration as well as whether the Governor(s) of the states within which you operate has lifted the state emergency declaration – and not just the shelter-in-place or similar order, as discussed below.